The Best Caribbean Destination Wedding Spots

 Jamaica

 Why: Jamaica offers much more than just beaches and palm trees—it's steeped in world-class culture: reggae, Rastafarianism, and indigenous spice.
 And glamorous globetrotters call it home (Ian Fleming wrote the first James Bond book, Casino Royale, from his seaside abode here).
-The site of many all-inclusive resorts, Jamaica can be one of the most affordable of the Caribbean islands, but it has super-posh options too, including private villas that come with their own chefs, housekeeping staffs, and security.
+The site of many all-inclusive resorts, Jamaica can be one of the most affordable of the Caribbean islands, but it has super-posh options too, including private villas that come with their own chefs, housekeeping staff, and security.

 When to go: Avoid March, aka spring break season, as well as the hurricane season, June through November.